 What Makes a Software Tool HIPAA Compliant?

 When the answer to both of these questions is “yes,” the tool is likely HIPAA compliant.
-If the answer to either is “no,” the tool is not HIPAA compliant.
+If the answer to either is “no,” the software tool is not HIPAA compliant.

 What Are HIPAA Safeguards?